-The claimant MUST meet ALL of the following requirements, on an annual basis, in order to qualify for the Poverty Exemption under Section 7u of Act No. 206 of the Public Acts of 1893, as amended.
+The claimant MUST meet ALL of the following requirements, on an annual basis, in order to qualify for the Poverty Exemption under Section 211.7u of Act No. 206 of the Public Acts of 1893, as amended.
 A person shall do all of the following on an annual basis.

-- (a) Be an owner of and occupy the property as a Principal Residence or qualified agricultural property as defined in MCL 211.7dd, for which the exemption is granted. - (b) File a completed Poverty Exemption Application after January 1 and no later than three (3) weeks prior to the March, July or December Board of Review.
+- (a) Be an owner of and occupy the property as a Principal Residence or qualified agricultural property as defined in MCL 211.7dd, for which the exemption is granted. - (b) File a claim with the Board of Review on a form prescribed by the State Tax Commission after January 1 and no later than three (3) weeks prior to the March, July or December Board of Review.
 The application shall be accompanied by federal and state income tax returns for ALL persons residing in the homestead, including any property tax credit returns, filed in the immediately preceding year and two (2) years prior. - (c) Produce a valid driver's Michigan license or other form of identification if requested by the Board of Review. - 2.
 In addition to the eligibility requirements stated above, the City of Rochester Hills provides additional guidelines and criteria for granting or denying poverty exemption requests.
 The Board of Review takes the deliberation process seriously and, within its authority, reserves the right to make decisions based upon individual case considerations.
 The board strives to uniformly apply the standards to each applicant's circumstances, within the overall guidelines provided herein. - (a) Each applicant must submit a copy of the immediately preceding year and two (2) years prior Federal Income Tax Return (1040), Michigan Income Tax Returns (MI-1040) and Michigan Homestead Property Tax Credit Claim Return for ALL persons residing in the homestead.
-A completed Form 5737 Application for MCL 211.u Poverty Exemption must also be submitted.
 The applicant must also file Form 4506-T Request for Transcript of Tax Return.
 If the applicant is not required to file federal and state income tax, the applicant must file a Form 4988 Poverty Exemption Affidavit. - (b) The Michigan Homestead Property Tax Credit Claim Return is reviewed to determine if the taxpayer qualifies for the full Property Tax Credit.
 The Rochester Hills Board of Review customarily denies reductions in taxable values that would ultimately reduce or eliminate an individual's Homestead Property Tax Credit, unless extenuating circumstances exist.